Jbarfield101/Blossom_Music-gen/README.md

 ### Launching

-The easiest way to try the project is via the menu launched by `start.py`:
+Launch the interface through the bootstrapper:

 ```bash
 python start.py
 ```

-The script ensures dependencies are installed and then presents a window with a music icon.
-Clicking the icon opens the familiar rendering interface.
-The UI can still be invoked directly with:
+The script sets up a throwaway virtual environment, installs dependencies, and then presents a window with a music icon.
+Clicking the icon opens the rendering interface.

+If you already have the requirements installed, the UI can still be invoked
+directly:

 ```bash
 python ui.py